Most Recent Updates

 Women should continue to see their HCP when recommended, or when they feel they may be experiencing a concern.

 At least one study noted an increase in the stillbirth rate in one U.K. hospital during the pandemic.
 Of note, none of the stillbirths were indicated in women who tested positive for COVID-19.
 This indicates that a decrease in appointments, prenatal care, routine screenings, or ultrasounds may have occurred that led to this increase.
+(Note: Other facilities have noticed a decrease in stillbiths.)

 Women also need to tell their HCP how they are coping with the pandemic.
 Increasing isolation, preventative measures, anxiety about their health and the health of their baby, and a significant amount of uncertainty can increase women’s risk for depression and anxiety during pregnancy and the postpartum period.